Honoring Elizabeth Kinch

 Making a Difference

-Each year the Derby Community Foundation will recognize an individual for his/her generosity in the Derby area by awarding the Generosity Award.
+Each year the Derby Community Foundation will recognize an individual for his/her generosity in the Derby area by awarding the Elizabeth Kinch Generosity Award.
 The award recipient will be honored at the Foundation’s annual Christmas Party and recognized at the annual gala.
-The Generosity Award recipient will receive a personalized prize package and the opportunity to award a $500 grant to the charity of his/her choice.
+The Generosity Award recipient will receive a gift basket provided by the Derby Recreation Commission and the opportunity to award a $500 grant to the charity of his/her choice.

 2020 Generosity Award Recipient